 Every developer has been there before: You release a new feature expecting a smooth ride, only to have something go awry in the back end at the last minute.

 An event like this can derail a launch, letting down customers and leaving you scratching your head wondering what went wrong.

 Suffice it to say that software development is very complex, and small issues can easily sneak through into production without detection.
-To avoid this, many DevOps teams are now changing their vetting strategy and testing more during production using the progressive delivery model.
+To avoid this, many development teams are now changing their vetting strategy and testing more during production using the progressive delivery model.

 Keep reading to learn the basics of progressive delivery and how it can help your company iterate with greater safety and efficiency—bringing more powerful products to market faster.

 What Is Progressive Delivery?